Synthetixio/js-monorepo/README.md

 * Generated functions provide full type checking and support for all options provided by the underlying GraphQL API.
 * Pagination is handled automatically, so you can easily retrieve more than 1,000 records per call.
-* Create standard await/async function or [react-query](https://react-query.tanstack.com/) functions using the `--method reactquery` option.
+* Create standard await/async functions or [react-query](https://react-query.tanstack.com/) hooks.

 ## Usage

 Replace the URL below with the *Queries (HTTP)* endpoint from The Graph.
 Then run the code snippet to create a `subgraph.ts` file.
 Note that you’ll need to keep the npm dependency in your project for the generated file to function.
 To generate JavaScript functions, rather than Typescript, add the `--js` flag to the last command.
+Add the `--method reactquery` option to generate [react-query](https://react-query.tanstack.com/) hooks instead of standard async/await functions.

 ```
 npm i --save codegen-graph-ts